What Are FAST Goals? The 4-Element Personal Goal Framework

 The Four Components of Personal FAST Goals

 The FAST framework consists of four elements that work together to create an effective personal goal system.
-Each component addresses a common reason why traditional goal-setting fails.
-Including a time bound goal is crucial, as it sets a clear deadline or timeframe, creating urgency and helping ensure goals are achieved within a specified period.
+Each component addresses one common reason traditional goal-setting fails for individuals.
+Each element below is presented first in Sull and Sull’s original corporate framing, then translated to personal use.

 F – Frequently Discussed: Keeping Your Goals Top of Mind

-- Using visual reminders in your daily environment
+- Visual reminders in your daily environment (notebook page, phone home screen, post-it)

-The ideal frequency depends on your goal type.
-Health goals might benefit from daily tracking, while career goals might need weekly check-ins.
-The key is consistency—making goal review a habit rather than an occasional activity.
+The ideal frequency depends on the goal.
+Health goals usually benefit from daily tracking; career goals usually need weekly check-ins.
+The key is consistency, not frequency.
+Making goal review a habit rather than an occasional activity is the single highest-leverage behavior in personal FAST.

 Ramon’s Take